DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 # History
-This was originally created in 2022 by thorax(Mattie) on Reddit.
-I later added comments and instructions and a lot more QOL for people who weren't as tech savvy as he was.
-I then made the .bat files and have been maintaining it for the last year on my own system. i have only just decided that i feel like it should be on github as it is alot easier to find than if it fell into the void of reddit.
+This was originally created in 2022 by thorax on Reddit.
+I later added comments and a lot more QOL for people who weren't as tech savvy as he was.
+I then made the .bat files and have been maintaining it for the last year on my own system.
+If thorax ever finds it, I will happily give him contributor and ownership of this project.
+He still deserves credit as the project's original creator.

 # Requirements 🧾
 - Python 3.8 or above (https://www.python.org/downloads)